scala/scala-lang/blog/_posts/2018-03-19-accessible-scala.md

 much room for improvement.

-Most of the work the Scala Center does contributes small differences to the lives of many developers in the Scala community.
+Most of the work that the Scala Center does contributes small differences to the lives of many developers in the Scala community.
 This proposal is different in that it provides a potentially enormous difference to the experience of programming in Scala to a small number of users.